-We strongly recommend that you provide as much contact information as possible (postcode, telephone and fax numbers).
+We strongly recommend that you provide as much contact information as possible (postcode, telephone numbers).

 If the opposition has more than one opponent, additional opponents can be added by selecting the type of opponent from the same drop-down menu.
 Once opponents have been created, you can view, edit and delete them by clicking on the appropriate action buttons in the table of opponents.